Become a member of The Dallas Way

 In 2014 The Dallas Way gave $15,000 to UNT for purpose of beginning this important work.
 In 2015 an additional $5,000 was given to fully fund “Stage 1” of the project (which includes the employment of two UNT students to work for two full semesters on the scanning and metadata-input for the documents TDW has already deposited with UNT (for example: the Texas Human Rights Foundation and Dallas Gay Alliance archives, plus the archives of the Stonewall Democratic Caucus and Stonewall Democrats of Dallas, as well as the extensive personal files and memos of Dennis Vercher, the former editor of the Dallas Voice).
 This project is now well underway, but we still need to raise another $15,000 this year, if at all possible, to continue this work into the future.

 Our donations have now been expanded to cover the archives of Bill Nelson, Don Baker, Jack Evans and George Harris.
 And we want to continue to collection historical archives from as many other individuals and organizations as possible.
 So the list is growing.
 We expect it to continue to grow as word gets out that here, with this TDW/UNT project at last, we have a place to permanently preserve, and make available to the world, the complete LGBT history of Dallas.
 That is our mission.

-There was an old saying in the 1980s that “While the GLBT communities of other cities get worried ... the Dallas GLBT community gets busy.”
+There was an old saying in the 1980s that “While the LGBTQ communities of other cities get worried ... the Dallas LGBTQ community gets busy.”
 That has always been “the Dallas way.”